 The Episcopal church, established shortly after the American Revolution, has its roots in the Anglican Church.
 The Anglican Church, known as the Church of England, had a strong following in colonial America.
 But when the colonies won their independence, the majority of America’s Anglican clergy refused to swear allegiance to the British monarch as was required.
 As a result, the Episcopal Church was formed.

 The vibrancy of the Anglican Communion reflects the lives of its congregants and their commitment to God’s mission in the world.

-The Diocese of Chicago/Northern Illinois has 40,000 members in more than 100 parishes from Chicago to Rockford to Galena to Dixon.
-The Right Reverend Jeffrey Lee is our Bishop and works from the Diocesan office at 65 E. Huron.
+The Diocese of Chicago/Northern Illinois has some 40,000 members in more than 120 parishes from Chicago to Rockford to Galena to Dixon.
+The Rev. Paula Clark is our Bishop-elect and The Right Rev. Chilton Knudsen is our Assisting Bishop.
+The Diocesan offices are located at 65 E. Huron.

 As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.

 The Episcopal Church has members in the United States and the territory of Puerto Rico; and also in Colombia, the Dominican Republic, Ecuador, Venezuela, Curacao, Austria, Belgium, France, Germany, Italy, Switzerland, Haiti, Honduras, Micronesia, Taiwan, and the Virgin Islands.

 We strive to love our neighbors as ourselves and respect the dignity of every person.

 The Episcopal Church is part of the worldwide Anglican Communion, and traces its heritage to the beginnings of Christianity.

 Our liturgy retains ancient structure and traditions and is celebrated in many languages.